 Adam Kyte, Lecturer from the School of Engineering, said:

-“This is the first time Plymouth University has been represented in this competition so this is a fantastic achievement for the team.
+“This is the first time University of Plymouth has been represented in this competition so this is a fantastic achievement for the team.
 Despite working long hours to get the vessel ready, the first test for PULSE’s sub was in the water at Gosport so it is a real testament to their hard work and effort.”